 I’ve researched and found the 3 best sports bras with zipper fronts.
 The first one I recommend, the Jockey’s Zip Front Seamless Bra, is great for moderate to intense workouts.

 My second recommendation is the more popular option with adjustable racerback straps, the Glamorise High Impact Zipper Sports Bra.
 My final recommendation delivers extreme support with a soft and luxurious feel.
 It is the Under Armour Eclipse High Impact Zip Sports Bra.

 My Top Recommendation

-If you want our final vote (without all the reading), the Under Armour Women’s Armour Eclipse High Impact Zip Sports Bra wins for Overall Best Zipper Sports Bra.
+If you want my final vote (without all the reading), the Under Armour Women’s Armour Eclipse High Impact Zip Sports Bra wins for the Overall Best Zipper Sports Bra.

 All 3 of these bras are machine washable.
 They are also designed with moisture-wicking fabric.
 This quickly moves the sweat to the outer surface of your bra and then dries it so your sweat does not saturate and stain the fabric.